Animation Cels

 What can you tell me about Jem cels?

-Except for pre-production model cels, animation cels are the most sought after when it comes to Jem, and the least rare are the model cels.
+Except for pre-production model cels, animation cels are the most sought after when it comes to Jem, and the least rare are the regular model cels.

 Here is a look at some of the Jem cels that have shown up.
 Some from the story of the episodes, some from music videos, and some even not included in the cartoon since they are from cut out scenes.